Thembisa Gauteng, South Africa Travel Guide

 A delicious, economical meal on the go.

-Regional brews (Castle Lager, Black Label), ciders (Savanna, Hunter's Dry), and traditional home-brewed beers in shebeens.
-Non-alcoholic choices include soft drinks, fruit juices, and "mahewu" (maize-based fermented drink).
+Area beers (Castle Lager, Black Label), ciders (Savanna, Hunter's Dry), and traditional home-brewed beers in shebeens.
+Non-alcoholic options include soft drinks, fruit juices, and "mahewu" (maize-based fermented drink).

 Amarula (creamy, fruit-based liqueur) is popular after dinner.
 Koeksisters (syrup-soaked doughnuts of Afrikaans origin) deliver a sweet treat.

 Abundant informal food stalls, small cafes, and spaza shops deliver affordable and authentic local food.
-Street vendors sell quick snacks like kota, vetkoek, and grilled mielies.
+Street vendors sell quick snacks like kota, vetkoek, and chargrilled mielies.

 A growing presence, including local establishments and upmarket shisa nyama spots.
 They deliver a comfortable dining experience with designated seating and table service.

 These markets deliver fresh produce and cooked meals.
-While not large-scale food halls, they serve a similar goal, presenting various food choices in a bustling environment.
+While not large-scale food halls, they serve a comparable goal, presenting a range of food choices in a bustling environment.

 International cuisine options are limited within Tembisa.
 The focus remains strongly on South African and township-specific dishes.